-20 Sections IIA3 and IIA4 of (83-2-4) as amended by the faculty 9 March 1987.
+&lt;sup>27 Sections IIA3 and IIA4 of (83-2-4) as amended by the faculty 9 March 1987.

-Luther King, Jr. Day.
+No student is required to take an examination or fulfill other scheduled course requirements on recognized religious holidays.
+Instructors are encouraged to avoid scheduling examinations on recognized major religious holidays.
 Students are expected to declare their intention to observe religious holidays at the beginning of the semester.
-A list of holidays will be provided each year by the Dean of Student Affairs.
+A list of holidays will be provided each year by the Office of the Dean of Student Affairs.

-- 3. Final Examinations and Projects21 - a) Formal examinations must be given according to the schedule published each semester by the Office of the Registrar. - b) No examinations may be given nor extra classes scheduled during Reading Period. - c) A student with three final examinations in two days may reschedule one for a date mutually agreeable to the student and the instructor.
+- 3. Final Examinations and Projects - a) Formal examinations must be given according to the schedule published each semester by the Office of the Registrar. - b) No examinations may be given nor extra classes scheduled during Reading Period. - c) A student with three final examinations in two days may reschedule one for a date mutually agreeable to the student and the instructor.
+To initiate this change during final exams only, students must obtain an Examination Rescheduling Form from the Office of the Registrar at least two weeks in advance of the conflicting exams.
 Other changes may be made for emergencies or for educational desirability, but only with approval of the Office of the Dean of Student Affairs. - d) All academic work, except for final examinations, final papers, final lab reports, and final projects, is due on or before the last day of classes.
 All final academic work, including final examinations, final papers, final lab reports, and final projects, is due at or before 5:00 pm on the last day of the final examination period; although instructors may set earlier deadlines, they may not set later deadlines. - e) Faculty assigning final projects in lieu of final examinations should align the due date for projects with the published date/time for their final exam.